karnagebitcoin/jumble/IMAGE_PREVIEW_FIX.md

 Now when users type `/image a sunset`:

 1. ✅ The API generates the image as a base64 data URL
-2. ✅ The ImageCommandList receives the data URL
+2. ✅ The ImageCommandList receives the data URL from `message.images[]`
 3. ✅ The preview is rendered using a native `<img>` tag
 4. ✅ The image displays correctly before insertion
-5. ✅ Users can see the image, then click "Insert Image" or press Enter
+5. ✅ Users can see the image and click "Insert Image" or press Enter
+6. ✅ The base64 image is converted to a File and uploaded to their media server
+7. ✅ The uploaded URL (not the base64) is inserted into the post

 ## Image Format Support